Human rights: Protection at the international level

-The United Nations
+United Nations

 The United Nations (UN) is the only multilateral governmental agency with universally accepted international jurisdiction for universal human rights legislation.
 All UN organs have advisory roles to the United Nations Security Council and the United Nations Human Rights Council, and there are numerous committees within the UN with responsibilities for safeguarding different human rights treaties.
 The most senior body of the UN with regard to human rights is the Office of the High Commissioner for Human Rights.
 The United Nations has an international mandate to:

 Human Rights Council

 The UN Human Rights Council, created in 2005, has a mandate to investigate alleged human rights violations.
 47 of the 193 UN member states sit on the council, elected by simple majority in a secret ballot of the United Nations General Assembly.
 Members serve a maximum of six years and may have their membership suspended for gross human rights abuses.
 The council is based in Geneva, and meets three times a year; with additional meetings to respond to urgent situations.
 Independent experts (rapporteurs) are retained by the council to investigate alleged human rights abuses and to report to the council.
 The Human Rights Council may request that the Security Council refer cases to the International Criminal Court (ICC) even if the issue being referred is outside the normal jurisdiction of the ICC.

-UN treaty bodies
+United Nations treaty bodies

 In addition to the political bodies whose mandate flows from the UN charter, the UN has set up a number of treaty-based bodies, comprising committees of independent experts who monitor compliance with human rights standards and norms flowing from the core international human rights treaties.
 They are supported by and are created by the treaty that they monitor, With the exception of the CESCR, which was established under a resolution of the Economic and Social Council to carry out the monitoring functions originally assigned to that body under the Covenant, they are technically autonomous bodies, established by the treaties that they monitor and accountable to the state parties of those treaties – rather than subsidiary to the United Nations, though in practice they are closely intertwined with the United Nations system and are supported by the UN High Commissioner for Human Rights (UNHCHR) and the UN Centre for Human Rights.